jfroelich/rss-reader/src/article-title-filter/readme.md

 The filter function provides a way to strip publisher information from an article title.

-* The title is assumed to be an HTML string
+The input title variable is a DOMString.
-* TODO: support alternate whitespace expressions around delimiters